Virtuouz/MechanicTemplate/src/services/transmission.md

           description: >-
             Your transmission is one of the most critical components of your vehicle, responsible for delivering power from the engine to the wheels.
-At \[Mechanic Shop Name\], we offer professional transmission repair and maintenance services to keep your vehicle performing at its best.
+At \[\[st.name\]\], we offer professional transmission repair and maintenance services to keep your vehicle performing at its best.
 From fluid changes to full rebuilds, our experienced technicians handle it all with precision and care.
           buttons: []
           headingHierarchy: h2
         styles: